-Columns (1) and (4) show that, when we consider overbidding bidders, they bid about 30 to 40 more coins (about 18% to 24% of their budgets) in second-price auctions than in first-price auctions.
-Columns (2) and (5) show that bidders overbid more as the magnitude of the externality increases.
+Table 5 provides Tobit regression results where the dependent variable is overbid sizes.
+Columns (1) and (4) show that, when we consider overbidding bidders, they bid about 30 to 40 more coins (about 18% to 24% of their budgets) in the SPA than in the FPA.
+Columns (2) and (5) show that bidders overbid more as the size of externalities increases.
 Columns (3) and (6) show that, in the case of positive externalities, Red and Blue bidders overbid at a similar size, while in the case of negative externalities, Red bidders bid 22 less coins (about 14% of their budgets) than Blue bidders.
 These results imply that each explanatory variable has a qualitatively similar effect on the incidence of overbids and overbid sizes.